shizuka/confursion/_wiki/characters/bill.md

   Relationships:
     - "?"
   Personality:
-    - Quiet, somewhat nervous
+    - Reserved, somewhat nervous
-    - Reserved
+    - Twitchy
     - "?"
-  Hometown:
+  Hometown: Bremen, Germany
-  Accent:
+  Accent: Herr Doktor
   Known for:
     - Documenting his transformation process

 ---

 # Bill

+**Dr. William James Klein**, known to those close to him as simply **Bill**, is the head of Softpaw Clinic in Furhaven.